 Let’s start with the basics.

-When you exercise, your body has to use up large amounts of energy to be able to work out when compared to resting.
-Initially your body will use up carbohydrate based energy in the form of glycogen, to fuel itself during the physical activity.
+When you exercise, your body has to use up large amounts of energy to be able to produce force when compared to when you are at rest.
+Initially, your body will use up carbohydrate-based energy in the form of glycogen, to fuel itself during physical activity.

 In order for this process to occur, you have to work out for ~60-90 minutes, as that’s how long it takes for your body to go through all of the glycogen.

 Most people assume that the best way to burn fat is to spend countless hours on the treadmill.

 60-90 minutes is pretty long time commitment that you have to make in order to begin burning fat.
 In my honest opinion, I think its a waste of time.
 We wrote an entire article on it: Is Cardio Actually Necessary?
 5 Reasons Why I Think Cardio Is A Waste Of Time.